HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 https://github.com/cmr/this-week-in-rust - Content for this-week-in-rust.org.
 Made available under CC-BY-SA.
-https://github.com/mre/awesome-static-analysis - This is a collection of static analysis tools and code quality checkers. https://github.com/mre/awesome-dynamic-analysis - A curated list of dynamic analysis tools for various programming languages.
+https://github.com/mre/awesome-static-analysis - This is a collection of static analysis tools and code quality checkers. https://github.com/mre/awesome-dynamic-analysis - A curated list of dynamic analysis tools for various programming languages. https://github.com/rust-embedded/awesome-embedded-rust - This is a curated list of resources related to embedded and low-level programming in the programming language Rust, including a list of useful crates.

 ## Okey, Now the list